-The more bandwidth you have for your website or gaming server, the more DDoSers must do in order to clog your Internet connection.
+The more bandwidth you have for your website or gaming server, the more DDoSers must do to clog your Internet connection.

 3. Update Software Regularly

-You should update your operating systems, security-programs, and other important software as soon as fixes or patches come out.
+You should update your operating systems, security programs, and other necessary software as soon as fixes or patches come out.
 This mitigates the risk of a DDoS attack as the potential loophole in security is filled with a new update.

 Keep in mind that the longer you take to update the software, the more vulnerable you’re to a DDoS attack.

 A dedicated VPS will provide your online business or gaming platform with more resources, bandwidth, and security.
 Your website or gaming server will have its own space and unique IP address, isolating it from any sort of cyberattacks like DDoS.